 Before going to diagnose it, how can I prevent my child from this disease?

-Pay close attention to child habits and provide them with proper nutrition which can stop this habit.
+Pay close attention to child habits and provide them with proper nutrition which can stop these habits.
 Check the things which babies put in their mouths, you may be able to catch this disorder early before it goes to more complications.
-But if unfortunately, your baby is diagnosed with PICA keep him or her away from the non-food items for which he craves.
+But if unfortunately, your baby is diagnosed with PICA keep him or her away from the non-food items which he craves.

 Can you please tell us about their treatment?

 Your doctor will check their test results and then treat their related disease like constipation, diarrhea, ulcer, and intestinal infection, and then give you the real treatment.
-If the test results show nutrition deficiency like iron, and zinc then the required iron or zinc supplement is provided with dietary recommendations.
+If the test results show nutrition deficiencies like iron and zinc then the required iron or zinc supplement is provided with dietary recommendations.

 Some pica treatment requires a psychologist or other mental health professional services and if this treatment doesn’t work then medicines are prescribed.